 Why Do Cannabis Plants Change Color?

 Cannabis is a fascinating plant not just because of its effects, but also due to its diverse appearance.
 One of the most eye-catching transformations a cannabis plant can undergo is its color change.
-Instead of the standard vibrant green, certain strains can develop hues of purple, red, or even blue as they mature especially during the flowering stage.
+Instead of the standard vibrant green, certain strains can develop hues of purple, red, blue, and even pink or black as they mature especially during the flowering stage.
 But what causes this transformation?
 And more importantly, how can you as a grower intentionally bring it out?

 The answer lies primarily in the presence of anthocyanins.
 These are natural pigments found in many plants, including cannabis.
 They belong to the flavonoid family and are responsible for giving fruits like blueberries and grapes their iconic coloring.
 In cannabis, anthocyanins become more prominent under specific environmental and physiological conditions.